 Her rolling and active involvement in partisan structures saw her being elected to various strategic positions.
-Zintle’s acute management and leadership skills were soon noticed by her executive counterparts in Local Government and in 2007, when she was elected Chairperson of the South African Cities Network.
-Her primary interest is to advocate for Peace and Social Cohesion in South Africa, Africa and the world; to promote good and ethical governance and to improve service delivery through development of proper policies.
-She is known by her close associates as an uncompromising protagonist of good governance, a diplomat and relentless champion of gender equity, peace building, the poor, women and youth development, as well as care for the aged and the sickly.
+Zintle’s acute management and leadership skills were soon noticed by her executive counterparts in Local Government and in 2007 when she was elected Chairperson of the South African Cities Network.
+Her primary interest is to advocate for Peace and Social Cohesion in South Africa, Africa, and the world; to promote good and ethical governance and to improve service delivery through the development of proper policies.
+She is known by her close associates as an uncompromising protagonist of good governance, a diplomat and relentless champion of gender equity, peacebuilding, the poor, women and youth development, as well as care for the aged and the sickly.

 Deputy- President, Founding Member

 Mrs. Jacquie Stevenson, a South African born Dutch citizen, got a strong love for African children which gave her the nickname of MAMA AFRICA.
 She was the founder and first principal of the Yeoville Community School in 1993.

 The school has a legacy of being among the South African schools which welcomed the first South African children coming back from the long exile or born in exile in Tanzania.
 Having the heart of a mother, Mrs. Jackie has been also the first South African principals in welcoming the first asylum seeker and refugee children in their schools.